Jayantx07/E-commerce-follow-along/Readme.md

 7. JWT Token Generation:
 Added a method to generate JWT tokens upon user login (for future use in authentication routes).

+---

+## Milestone 7 :

+1. Created a Login Endpoint

+- Accepts user credentials (email/username and password).

+- Retrieves the corresponding user from the database.

+- Returns an error message if the user does not exist.

+2. Implemented Password Validation

+- Used bcrypt to hash the entered password.

+- Compared it with the stored hashed password for authentication.

+- If the passwords match, authentication is successful; otherwise, an error is returned.

+---

+## Milestone 8:

+## Updates & Changes

+1. Created a Product Card Component :

+- Designed a reusable ProductCard component.

+- The card displays product details such as:

+    - Product Image

+    - Product Name

+    - Price

+    - Description

+    - Add to Cart Button

+- Used props to pass dynamic product data.

+2. Implemented the Homepage Layout

+- Created a HomePage component to display multiple product cards.

+- Used array mapping to iterate over a product list and render cards dynamically.

+- Ensured a clean and structured layout for better UI/UX.

+3. Updated Routes in App.jsx

+- Integrated HomePage into the routing system.

+- Ensured seamless navigation across the application.